 After hiring, be sure to keep communication lines open with your new recruit.
 This means keeping them updated, and letting them know that they’re always welcome to get in touch if they have any questions.

 Ultimately, this will also help to build a sense of community and belonging before they get started.

 Whether you’re a nationwide franchise or an independent business, brief your new recruit on critical stakeholders.
 This will help them understand who fronts the company, why they matter and who they need to impress.

 Every company has its own unique vocabulary, so take the time to educate your new employee on any unique terms and phrases.

 Attention to detail

 Never underestimate the importance of sweating the small stuff.
-From how to log in to IT systems, when to take lunch breaks to clocking in and out of shifts, it’s the little things that can often trigger the biggest frustrations.
+From how to use the scanner and when to take lunch breaks to clocking in and out of shifts, it’s the little things that can often trigger the biggest frustrations.

 Onboarding does take time, but ultimately the investment will quickly pay for itself in the form of an employee that’s engaged, empowered and ready to hit the ground running.